huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 ---

-Notice that the position of the property in `currentTemplate` (in this case "2") needs to be known by analyzing the correct array position within the template.
+Notice that the position of the property in `template` (in this case "2") needs to be known.
+The order is respecting the order in which the properties are defined in the template.
+Still, you can ensure this by analyzing the correct array position within the template.
 There are several ways to accomplish this:

 - do a `repeat` section of all the properties and extract their labels
 - inspect the respose to the browser request to the `templates` endpoint
-- inspect the redux store in `page -> datasets -> currentTemplate`
+- inspect the redux store in `page -> datasets -> template`
 - doing an API call to fetch the template
 - inspecting the database directly